+If $x_1$ and $x_2$ lie in the open cone over $P(\sigma)$, then the lemma follows from Theorem~\ref{thm:Min} and the definition of the metric $d_{P(\sigma)}$.
+If not, then one must further quote Lemma \ref{lemma:choices} and Lemma \ref{lemma:ratios}. \end{proof}

-{\bf $\Psi$ is almost onto: }By a theorem of Bers, there is a constant $C=C(g)$ such that every $X\in\M(S)$ has a pants decomposition corresponding to a maximal simplex $\sigma$ such that every curve of $\sigma$ has length at most $C$ on $X$.
+{\bf $\Psi$ is almost onto: }By a theorem of Bers, there is a constant $C=C(g,n)$ such that each $X\in\Teich(S)$ has a pants decomposition corresponding to a maximal simplex $\sigma$ such that each curve of $\sigma$ has length at most $C$ on $X$.
 With respect to these pants curves, each of the twist coordinates is bounded, modulo the action of Dehn twists about the curves in $\sigma$, by $2\pi C$.
-Now given $X$, we find a point of $\Psi(\V(S))$ whose corresponding simplex has the topological type of $\sigma$.
-For each curve $\alpha$ in $\sigma$ whose length is at most $\epsilon_0$, we choose the corresponding Fenchel-Nielsen coordinate of a point in $\Psi(\V(S))$ to be $\ell_X(\alpha)$.
-For each curve $\beta$ in $\sigma$ whose length is between $\epsilon_0$ and $C$, we choose the corresponding Fenchel-Nielsen coordinate of a point of $\Psi(\V(S))$ to be $\epsilon_0$.
-In this way we have chosen all the coordinates which determine a point $Z$ in $\Psi(\V(S))$.
-Since $X$ and $Z$ have bounded ratios of hyperbolic lengths and bounded differences in twist coordinates, the Teichm\"{u}ller distance from $X$ to that point is therefore bounded by some constant $D=D(g)$.
+Let $\tau$ be the possibly empty face of $\sigma$ such that the set of curves in $\sigma-\tau$ have lengths on $X$ between $\epsilon$ and $C$.
+The curves in $\tau$ have length at most $\epsilon$.
+By Lemma \ref{lemma:choices}, there is a point $Y\in\Teich(S)$ such that $\pi(Y)$ is in the $\Psi$-image of the cone on $\tau$, and such that the lengths on $Y$ of the curves in $\tau$ are the same as the lengths on $X$ of those curves, and the curves in $\sigma-\tau$ have bounded length on $Y$.
+Thus their ratios to the lengths on $X$ are bounded.
+Applying Lemma~\ref{lemma:ratios}, we are done.